WHAT IS GLAUCOMA?

 Glaucoma is caused by higher than normal pressure levels of the eyes.
-Patients diagnosed with glaucoma will need to have the pressure relieved to avoid irreversible vision loss.
+Patients diagnosed with this eye condition will need to have the pressure relieved to avoid irreversible vision loss.
 There are two major types of glaucoma:

 With open-angle glaucoma, the intraocular pressure (IOP) of the eye rises because the normal amount of eye fluid cannot be drained out of the eye.
 At first, this type of glaucoma is painless and does not entail vision changes.
 If it is not diagnosed and treated it can gradually lead to vision loss.

-Closed-angle glaucoma is the result of the iris bulges forward to diminish or block the drainage angle of the eye formed by the cornea and iris.
-When it happens, fluid cannot circulate correctly and pressure increases.
+It is the result of the iris bulges forward to diminish or block the drainage angle of the eye formed by the cornea and iris.
+When it happens, fluid cannot circulate correctly, and pressure increases.
 If the drainage angle gets completely blocked, eye pressure increases very quickly.
 This is known as an acute attack.
 A patient who gets an acute attack needs to seek his/her ophthalmologist helps as fast as possible or he/she can go blind.